The Playlab is now looking for co-creators!

 We want artistic methodologies and tools that will shape and capture the process.
 Visual, spatial, auditory, and temporal elements will be active co-players in the lab.
 Through artful documentation, we aim to create works that make us shiver with their beauty and strangeness.
 We will share selected works with the broader public through publications and exhibitions, and in doing so expand people’s understanding of sexuality, play, and human connection.

-The Play Lab is an integral part of the House of Play's mission to nurture more conscious sexuality.
+The Playlab is an integral part of the House of Play's mission to nurture more conscious sexuality.

-Cycle #1: Get involved – share your ideas and join the experiment!
+Phase #1: Get involved – share your ideas and join the experiment!

-Phase 2: Open Call to participate (around 17 July - August 3)
+Experiment #2: Open Call to participate (July 21st - August 15th)

-Phase 3: Labbing – Co-Creating the Experiments (September - December)
+Phase #2: Labbing – Co-Creating the Experiments (September - December 2025)

 Once the group is selected based on diversity, genuine excitement for co-creation, bravery, experience, silliness and intention, everyone becomes a co-creator in the lab’s inaugural cycle.
 Together, we’ll kick off the experiments and plan for the sessions ahead.
 Here are the key dates:

-September 29: Meet, greet, and dive into agreeing and disagreeing on experiments, with each person deciding on their role(s).
+• September 29: Meet, greet, and dive into agreeing and disagreeing on experiments, with each person deciding on their role(s).

-• October 11-12: Experiment #1
+• October 11-12: Experiment #3

-• November 3: Experiment #2
+• November 3: Experiment #4

-• November 22: Experiment #3
+• November 22: Experiment #5

-• December 8: Experiment #4
+• December 8: Experiment #6

-• December 20-21: Experiment #5
+• December 20-21: Experiment #7

 Dates will follow for the conclusion of Cycle #1 and the initiation of Cycle #2.

-Core Principles of The Play Lab
+Core Principles of The Playlab

 Ethical guidelines surrounding consent, communication, and respect for personal boundaries are foundational to every experiment, allowing participants to explore with bravery and responsibility.

-The work created within the Play Lab is open-source and shared publicly, offering insights and inspiration to others.
+The work created within the Playlab is open-source and shared publicly, offering insights and inspiration to others.
 Through artful documentation and reflection, creators contribute to a collective body of knowledge that can inspire future experiments, workshops, and exhibitions.

 Every experiment must be documented, serving as a bridge between the individual and the collective.
 This documentation contributes to a living archive that allows the collective knowledge of the group to grow and evolve, and eventually share the work with a broader public through, for example, exhibitions, performances, workshops, or written words.